syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/next-js-server.md

 [Next.js](https://nextjs.org/) is a powerful Angular framework designed for building full-stack web applications.
 It includes built‑in features such as server‑side rendering, automatic code splitting, intuitive routing, and API routes, providing a solid foundation for developing modern, high‑performance applications.

-This guide walks through integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid with a Next.js backend, creating a hybrid architecture where the UI layer is powered fully by Angular while data operations are handled by server‑side endpoints exposed by Next.js.
-In this setup, the Angular application hosts the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component in the browser, and all CRUD operations, pagination, and data processing requests are routed to RESTful API handlers implemented within the Next.js server.
+This guide walks through integrating the Angular Data Grid with a Next.js backend, creating a hybrid architecture where the UI layer is powered fully by Angular while data operations are handled by server‑side endpoints exposed by Next.js.
+In this setup, the Angular application hosts the Angular Data Grid component in the browser, and all CRUD operations, pagination, and data processing requests are routed to RESTful API handlers implemented within the Next.js server.

 ## Prerequisites